Dutch Oven Blueberry Cobbler

 • Mix the dry ingredients together and store in an airtight container.
 At camp, add the butter and milk.

-• Alternatively, make the entire cobbler topping at home, then store in an airtight container in your cooler until you’re ready to use it in camp.
+• Alternatively, make the entire cobbler topping at home, then store it in an airtight container in your cooler until you’re ready to use it in camp.

 Blueberry cobbler in a dutch oven